sandra-calvo/mimmitkoodaa-lab2/README.md

 This flow takes a picture and runs it through the custom classifier created in Step 2.
 If it finds a match it will tell us what Watson sees in the picture, if it can't find a match it will print a message saying that.

 Remember you will need to edit the flow:
-- Add your credentials to the Visual Recognition node
+- Add your credentials (API Key) to the Visual Recognition node
 - Write your own classifier ID in the function "Define the classifier ID"

 Your classifier ID can be found in the Visual Recognition Tool: (Do not use the ID shown in the picture)